Molybdomenite

 At the type locality, the Cacheuta mine, Cerro de Cacheuta, Sierra de Cacheuta, Cacheuta District, Luján de Cuyo department, Mendoza Province, Argentina, molybdomenite occurs in the oxidised zone of selenium-bearing hydrothermal base metal deposits, associated with chalcomenite (Mindat).
 It is an alteration product of clausthalite (Webmin).

-At the El Dragón mine, Porco Municipality, Antonio Quijarro Province, Potosí, Bolivia, molybdomenite is associated with chalcomenite, cobaltomenite, schmiederite, krut'aite and alfredopetrovite (HOM, EJM 28.2.479–484).
+At El Dragón mine, Porco Municipality, Antonio Quijarro Province, Potosí, Bolivia, molybdomenite is associated with chalcomenite, cobaltomenite, schmiederite, krut'aite and alfredopetrovite (HOM, EJM 28.2.479–484).

 At the Ranwick Mine, Peever Township, Algoma District, Ontario, Canada, molybdomenite occurs as small white to colourless blades closely associated with clausthalite.
 Other minerals reported from this mine include pitchblende, calcite, hematite, klockmannite, native selenium, and malachite (CM 8.149-158).